Broadway meets TEDx

 on March 24, 2020

 Hear the world’s most daring speakers give voice to cutting edge ideas that disrupt the status quo.
-This show promises a fresh format of courageous expression mixed with theatrical entertainment.
-Join the conversation and together, let’s dare to redefine what’s possible.
+This show promises a fresh format of courageous expression mixed with theatrical entertainment to redefine what’s possible.

 Turn Stage Fright into Stage Might